mybb/meta/architecture/mybb-1.9-theme-system.md

     - **version** (`version`), compatible with PHP's [`version_compare()`](https://www.php.net/manual/en/function.version-compare.php)
     - **authors** (`authors`), as defined by the Composer schema

-    The `name` property is reserved for package names used in the Composer/Packagist ecosystem.
+    The `name` property is reserved for Package names used in the Composer/Packagist ecosystem.

   - #### `properties.json`
     Defines Theme-related settings and presets.